geekymca/Cpp-Projects/Predator-Prey/README.md

 This is a simple predator-prey simulation.

-The "readme.txt" file probably has more detailed information about my planning process.
+The "readme.txt" file has more detailed information about my planning process.